dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 ## Layer 3: foreground masking area (with intersection points)

-We're now onto the tricky bit - we want this layer to be drawn above above the actual layer (2), but contain the intersection points that may exist, in addition to the rows we already have.
+We're now onto the tricky bit - we want this layer to be drawn above the actual layer (2), but contain the intersection points that may exist, in addition to the rows we already have.
 We'll use transforms for this - and there will be a few - so that we can step through the stages more easily.

 #### Initial work